annias/promptflow/docs/index.rst

 How it works
 ------------
 PromptFlow is based on a visual flowchart editor that allows you to create nodes and connections between them.
-Each node can be a Prompt, a Python function, or an LLM.
+Each node can be a :ref:`Prompt`, a Python function, or an :ref:`LLM`.
 Connections between nodes represent conditional logic, and allow you to specify the flow of your program.

 When you run your flowchart, PromptFlow will execute each node in the